Variation (music)

 In music, variation is a formal technique where material is repeated in an altered form.
 The changes may involve melody, rhythm, harmony, counterpoint, timbre, orchestration or any combination of these.

+Variation is often contrasted with musical development, which is a slightly different means to the same end.
+Variation depends upon one type of presentation at a time, while development is carried out upon portions of material treated in many different presentations and combinations at a time.

 Variation techniques

-Mozart's Twelve Variations on "Ah vous dirai-je, Maman" (1785), known in the English-speaking world as "Twinkle, Twinkle, Little Star" exemplifies a number of common variation techniques.
+Mozart's Twelve Variations on "Ah vous dirai-je, Maman" (1785), a French folk song known in the English-speaking world as "Twinkle, Twinkle, Little Star", exemplifies a number of common variation techniques.
 Here are the first eight bars of the theme:

 Melodic variation

 Mozart's first variation decorates and elaborates the plain melodic line:

 Rhythmic variation

 The fifth variation breaks up the steady pulse and creates syncopated off-beats:

 Harmonic variation

 The seventh variation introduces powerful new chords, which replace the simple harmonies originally implied by the theme with a prolongational series of descending fifths:

 Minor mode

-In the elaborate eighth variation, Mozart changes from the major to the parallel minor mode, while combining three techniques: counterpoint, suspensions and imitation: A complete performance can be heard by following this link: Listen.
+In the elaborate eighth variation, Mozart changes from the major to the parallel minor mode, while combining three techniques: counterpoint, suspensions and imitation: